Efficiently computing runs on a trie: Runs in a Trie

 From Lemma~\ref{lem:lexorderAndLongestLyndon}, the longest Lyndon word starting at each position of a string $w$ can be computed in linear time, given the inverse suffix array of $w$.
-That is, the $j$ in Lemma~\ref{lem:lexorderAndLongestLyndon} can be restated as $j = \min \{ k > i \mid \ISA[k]\prec ISA[i]\}$.
-This, can be restated as the problem of finding the next smaller value (NSV) for each position of the $\ISA$, for which there exists a simple linear time algorithm as show in Algorithm~\ref{algo:nsvalgo}.
+The inverse suffix array $\ISA[1..|w|]$ of $w$ is an array of integers such that $\ISA[i]=j$ when $w[i..|w|]$ is the lexicographically $j$th smallest suffix of $w$.
+That is, the $j$ in Lemma~\ref{lem:lexorderAndLongestLyndon} can be restated as $j = \min \{ k > i \mid \ISA[k] < \ISA[i]\}$.
+This can be restated as the problem of finding the next smaller value (NSV) for each position of the $\ISA$, for which there exists a simple linear time algorithm~(e.g.~\cite{enwiki:942710995}) as show in Algorithm~\ref{algo:nsvalgo}.

-The linear running time comes from a simple amortized analysis; each position $x$ for which $\NSV[x]$ is only accessed once in the while loop, since $\NSV[i]$ is set to a larger value and thus will subsequently be skipped.
+The linear running time can be shown with a simple amortized analysis; in the while loop, $\NSV[x]$ is only accessed once for any position $x$ since $\NSV[i]$ is set to a larger value and thus will subsequently be skipped.

 Since, as before, the parent of a node is unique, Lemma~\ref{lem:lexorderAndLongestLyndon} carries over to the trie case.
-We can assign the lexicographic rank $\ISA[v]$ of $\CSTsuf{v}$ to each node $v$ in linear time from the suffix tree of the trie. \begin{theorem}[suffix tree of a trie~\cite{DBLP:journals/tcs/Breslauer98,DBLP:conf/isaac/Shibuya99}] The suffix tree of a trie on a constant or integer alphabet can be constructed in $O(n)$ time. \end{theorem} The problem now is to compute, for each node $v_i$, the closest ancestor $v_j$ of $v_i$ such that its lexicographic rank is smaller than that of $\CSTsuf{v}$.
+We can assign the lexicographic rank $\ISA[u]$ of $\CSTsuf{u}$ to each node $u$ in linear time from the suffix tree of the trie, which is a compacted trie containing all and only suffixes of the trie. \begin{theorem}[suffix tree of a trie~\cite{DBLP:journals/tcs/Breslauer98,DBLP:conf/isaac/Shibuya99}] The suffix tree of a trie on a constant or integer alphabet can be represented and constructed in $O(n)$ time. \end{theorem} The problem now is to compute, for each node $u$, the closest ancestor $v$ of $u$ such that the lexicographic rank of $\CSTsuf{v}$ is smaller than that of $\CSTsuf{u}$.
 Algorithm~\ref{algo:nsvalgo} can be modified to correctly compute the $\NSV$ values on the trie; the for loop is modified to enumerate nodes in some order such that the parent of a considered node is already processed, and line~\ref{algo:nextpos} can be changed to $x = \Parent(x)$.
 However, the amortization will not work; the existence of branching paths means there can be more than one child of a given node, and the same position (node) $x$ could be accessed in the while loop for multiple paths, leading to a super-linear running time.